broomburgo/Fun-iOS/content/post/lenses-and-prisms-in-swift-a-pragmatic-approach.md

 `initialStateLens` encapsulates the entirety of the relationships between data types that we need to apply to the `oldModel` to get the new one.

 What about prisms?
 Prisms are for enums, so in our example we're probably going to need them when working with the button state.
 Suppose for example that we're in the `processing` state, so we're currently showing a message to the user (like "Please wait").
-We'd like to modify the `LoginPage` by setting a new message as time passes, following the logic expressed by the following function:
+We'd like to modify the `LoginPage` by setting a new message as time passes, considering the logic expressed by the following function:

 ```swift
 func advanceProcessingMessage(_ previous: String) -> String {